IvoVellekoop/openwfs/docs/source/core.rst

 The OpenWFS framework is built around the concept of *devices*.
 Devices can be *detectors*, which capture, process, or synthesize data, or *actuators*, which change the state of the system.
 The framework provides a common interface for working with detectors and actuators, and for synchronizing their operations.

-OpenWFS is not designed to be thread-safe, and the user is responsible for guaranteeing that devices are only accessed from a single thread at a time.
-For detectors, however, OpenWFS does provide threading support by the means of a worker thread that captures and/or processes data without blocking the main thread, as discussed in Section :numref:`Asynchronous measurements`.

 In addition, OpenWFS maintains metadata and units for all data arrays and properties where relevant.
 This approach reduces the chance of errors caused by passing a quantity in incorrect units, and to simplify the computation of coordinates (see :numref:`Units and metadata`).